TMS Devices | 2025 Review

 MagVenture

 MagVenture is one of the two major pioneers of TMS in Europe (the other one being MagStim).
 They are based in Denmark.
 They are proud of the modularity of their system.
 They have many coils that serve the purpose of research.
 MagVita is FDA-cleared for rTMS and iTBS.
 They are the first ones to get the iTBS clearance in 2018.
-They are now offering a neuronavigation system called Atlas.
-MagVenture Atlas™ Neuro Navigation System got an FDA clearance in March 2023.
-Also, you can also add your own neuronavigation system from Brainsight, Localite, Vizor2 or Soterix.
+They offer a couple of neuronavigation systems: Atlas™ and Localite.
+Also, you can add your own neuronavigation system from Brainsight, Vizor2 or Soterix.
 MagVenture also collaborated with Axilum for a robotic arm.
-The robotic arm automatically changes the coil’s position based on patient movements and input from a navigation system.
+The most recent collaboration was with Magnus, but more on that later.

 MagVenture uses a liquid cooling system.
-This makes it very fast to cool the coil, treating patients back to back throughout the day.
+This makes it fast to cool the coil, treating patients back-to-back throughout the day.
 It is also quieter than air-cooled systems.
 Liquid cooling and electrical components are not exactly the best combo.
 You have to be vigilant with maintenance.

 Pros: